 Bryant’s lack of comment to Murray suggested he still expected Admiral Hamilton to bring the USS Alabama to the Rose Bowl port.

 On the West Coast, Hamilton matched Bryant’s silence.
 He had little to say about the Rose Bowl pairing, even though there was heightened interest over the upcoming Nov.
 25 USC-UCLA game at the Coliseum to decide the AAWU title.

 It’s interesting to note Murray broke a sports media custom in only his first year with the L.A.
 Times (he wrote from 1961 until his death in 1998 at age 78).
 He had previously worked for Time magazine as an entertainment writer and the founding of Sports Illustrated in 1954.

 A search of the LA Times archives reveals Murray’s Nov.
 20 column was only the second and last reference to the UCLA protestations prior to the Rose Bowl.
 His colleagues failed to pick up on the significance of winning a standoff with a segregationist coach.

-“Jim always believed that calling out injustice in the sports world was more important than reporting the results of games,” said Linda Murray Hofmans, Murray’s wife at the time of is death who directs the Jim Murray Memorial Foundation.
+“Jim always believed that calling out injustice in the sports world was more important than reporting the results of games,” said Linda Murray Hofmans, Murray’s wife at the time of his death, who directs the Jim Murray Memorial Foundation.
 “He wasn’t intimidated by other sportswriters, angry readers who demanded he ‘stick to sports,’ or even legends like Bear Bryant.
 He was a trailblazer in that regard.